kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

   name: wordpress
 pipeline:
   mutators:
-    - image: gcr.io/kpt-fn/apply-setters:v0.1
+    - image: gcr.io/kpt-fn/set-label:v0.1
       configMap:
-        wp-image: wordpress
+        app: wordpress
-        wp-tag: 4.8-apache
   validators:
     - image: gcr.io/kpt-fn/kubeval:v0.1
 ```

 This declares two functions:

-- `apply-setters` is an example mutator function which provides a form of parameterization.
-You
+- `set-label` is an example mutator function which adds a set of labels to resources.
-  don't need to understand the nitty-gritty of how this function works except that it mutates
-  resources that have been parameterized with a given key (e.g. `wp-tag`) by applying the
-  corresponding value (e.g. `4.8-apache`).
-- `kubeval` is an example validator function which you've seen before.
-It validates the resources
+- `kubeval` is an example validator function which validates the resources
   against their OpenAPI schema.

 ?> Refer to the [Functions Catalog][func-cat] for details on how to use a particular function.